Asian shares mostly higher on US earnings, tax progress

 WALL STREET: The Standard & Poor's 500 index rose 0.8 percent to 2,585.64.
 The Dow Jones industrial average gained 0.8 percent to 23,458.36.
 The Nasdaq added 1.3 percent to 6,793.29.

 ENERGY: Oil futures were mixed.
-Benchmark U.S. crude rose 17 cents to $55.31 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude rose 19 cents to $55.33 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract slipped 19 cents to settle at $55.14 a barrel on Thursday.
-Brent crude, used to price international oils, slid 20 cents to $61.16 a barrel in London.
+Brent crude, used to price international oils, shed 4 cents to $61.32 a barrel in London.

 Comments